 Treatment for pregnant women identified as HIV-positive can prevent the transmission of infection to their babies.
 The treatment plan for HIV-positive pregnant women may consist of the following modalities (1).

-- Antiretroviral therapy (ART) is the choice of treatment for HIV/AIDS.
+- Antiretroviral therapyiXA treatment modality for HIV which uses a combination of medications to inhibit replication of the virus (ART) is the choice of treatment for HIV/AIDS.

 - If a woman tests HIV-positive during pregnancy, a three-drug regimen of ART will be given.